Alcibiades-Capital/valorem-website/site/_docs/trade-api-reference.md

 }
 ```

-- `item_type`: The item_type designates the type of item.
+- `item_type`: Designates the type of item.
 - `token`: Designates the account of the item's token contract (with the null
   address used for Ether or other native tokens).
-- `identifier_or_criteria`: The `identifier_or_criteria` represents either the ERC721 or ERC1155
+- `identifier_or_criteria`: Represents either the ERC721 or ERC1155
   token identifier or, in the case of a criteria-based item type, a
   merkle root composed of the valid set of token identifiers for
   the item.
 This value will be ignored for Ether and ERC20 item types,
   and can optionally be zero for criteria-based item types to allow
   for any identifier.
-- `start_amount`: The start_amount represents the amount of the item in question that
+- `start_amount`: Represents the amount of the item in question that
   will be required should the order be fulfilled at the moment the
   order becomes active.
-- `end_amount`: The end_amount represents the amount of the item in question that
+- `end_amount`: Represents the amount of the item in question that
   will be required should the order be fulfilled at the moment the
   order expires.
-If this value differs from the item's start_amount,
+If this value differs from the item's `start_amount`,
   the realized amount is calculated linearly based on the time elapsed
   since the order became active.